bioconda/bioconda-recipes/GUIDELINES.md

 If a package depends on zlib, then it will most likely also depend on `gcc` (on Linux) and `llvm` (on OSX).
-The `meta.yaml` requirements section should therefore at least have the following:
+The `meta.yaml` requirements section should therefore at least have the following for a recipe that supports both Linux and
+OSX:

 ```yaml